Aerial Intelligent Reflecting Surface Enabled Terahertz Covert Communications in Beyond-5G Internet of Things: Multi-UAV Covert Communication System model and problem formulation

-wherein $\lambda_c \treq \frac{C}{f_c}$ is the transmission wavelength in meter, $C\approx 3\times 10^8~\SI{}{\meter\per\second} $ is the speed of light, and $f_c$ specifies the carrier frequency.
+wherein $\lambda_c \treq \frac{C}{f_c}$ is the transmission wavelength in meter, $C\approx 3\times 10^8~\SI{}{\meter\per\second} $ is the speed of light, and $f_c$ specifies the carrier frequency, \textcolor{black}{$\rho$ determines the large-scale pass-loss exponent which usually satisfies $2\leq \rho\leq 4$, ranging between free space and obstructed propagation environments \cite{Goldsmith2005b}}.
 Furthermore, $\kappa(f_c, \mu)$ represents the overall molecular absorption coefficient of THz channels as a function of $f_c$ and the volume of the mixing ratio of water vapor $\mu$, describing the relative absorbing area of the molecules in the wireless medium per unit volume.
 It should be stressed that the main cause of absorption loss in THz frequency ranges is the water vapor molecules that cause a discrete but deterministic loss to the signals in the frequency domain \cite{Tekbiyik2020, Boulogeorgos2018}.

 \begin{remark} The molecular absorption loss in $\SI{275}-\SI{400}{\giga\hertz}$ can be modelled, according to \cite{Boulogeorgos2018}, as $L^{-1}_a(f_c,d,\mu) = \exp(-\kappa(f_c, \mu)d)$ where $d$ is the distance, and